 The free version contains some simple SEO tools to help you monitor how you’re ranking, and how much traffic you’re getting, from using specific keywords.
 You can also upgrade as you demand more functionality from the available tools.

-The Screaming Frog SEO Spider tool is free at its basic level –which covers 500 URLs.
+The Screaming Frog SEO Spider digital tool is free at its basic level –which covers 500 URLs.
 If you need to cover more than this, you will need to subscribe.
 This spider software ‘crawls’ around on websites, collects user specified data and produces reports.
 It collects a variety of data, including: SEO, meta data, URL and Schema categories.

 Usefully, it enables searching and filtering SEO issues without the need for an in-depth understanding, because the tool filters it all for you.
 It can find bad redirects, meta refreshes, duplicate pages, missing meta data, server and link errors, redirects, URL issues, external and internal links and their status, the security status of links, page response times, page word counts and a lot more, if required.

 Just about all the data you need to collect can be done through the Screaming Frog tool – a complete and comprehensive site/content audit on your behalf.

 The name Serpstat refers to search engine result pages (SERPs) and ‘stats’.
 It does what it suggests, ie provides statistical analysis on a whole range of SEO issues.
 This includes keyword research, search analytics, backlink analysis, advertising analysis, competitor research, rank tracking and more.